 You can see from the above anything under 4 ounces is actually cheaper to ship from China.
 From 4 ounces to 8 ounces the rates are pretty comparable.
 Once you start hitting about 2 lbs, the prices from shipping within the U.S. start to get comparatively cheaper and cheaper than shipping from within China.

-- Really avoid undifferentiated items under 1 lb
+- Avoid undifferentiated items under 1 lb

 - Try to avoid undifferentiated items from 1 to 4.4 lbs

-If you're selling undifferentiated items (cell phone accessories, small electronics, hair extensions, etc) that weigh under 4.4 lbs, in the long run it will be next to impossible to compete with Chinese Suppliers (at least if you don't use Amazon FBA).
-I personally know of a Chinese Supplier in Beijing running a multi-million dollar ecommerce business targeted to Americans with a massive warehouse just outside of Beijing.
+If you're selling undifferentiated items (cell phone accessories, small electronics, hair extensions, etc) that weigh under 4.4 lbs, in the long run, it will be next to impossible to compete with Chinese suppliers (at least if you don't use Amazon FBA).
+I personally know of a Chinese supplier in Beijing running a multi-million dollar ecommerce business targeted to Americans with a massive warehouse just outside of Beijing.
 They employ, as they describe it, ‘an army of peasants' to do all of their order fulfillment.
 You can't compete with this: they pay less in shipping rates and less in staffing and fulfillment costs.